Shrimp Tacos with Mango Salsa

 • Combine chili powder, paprika, garlic powder, salt, and black pepper in a medium-sized bowl.

-• Pat shrimp dry with a paper towel and add shrimp to spices.
+• Pat the shrimp dry with a paper towel, then add the shrimp to the spices.
 Toss to combine and let sit for 10-15 minutes.

 • Remove shrimp from skillet and set aside.